unegma/unegma-legal/lib/legal-docs/terms-unegmadigital.md

 ### d.
 Non-Compete

 i.
-Unegma will not pursue contracts with any of your third-party providers during the project or for a set period afterward - at your request - unless a prior relationship existed or you give explicit approval.
+Unegma will not pursue contracts with any of your third-party providers during the project or for a set period afterward - at your request - unless a prior relationship existed.

 ## 4. Delivery, Acceptance, and Support